Peter Worster, Chair of the Board of Trustees

 I have many interests, serving on a variety of Boards and Committees in the arts, creative industry sectors, urban planning and regeneration, as well as Chairing the Advisory Board for the Centre for Urban History at Leicester University, sitting on the committees of various local organisations.

-I am currently an AUKBH Trustee and sit on the Governance, Finance and Trading Committees, while continuing to work as a freelance cultural consultant in both London and Brighton and being an active Parish Councillor.
+I am currently an AUKBH Trustee and sit on the Governance and Finance Committees, while continuing to work as a freelance cultural consultant in both London and Brighton and being an active Parish Councillor.

 I relocated to Brighton and rejoined the Public Health Sector at an Acute Hospital Site as in the 1970's, I had previously been involved in elderly care in South London.